Knowledge Base Sections ▾

 Let's start with the strengths — what works in Gonka's favor:

-- Growing market: The global AI computing market is estimated at over $150B and growing by 30%+ annually.
+- Growing Market: The global AI computing market is valued at over $150B and is growing by 30%+ annually.
 The Stargate project involves investments of hundreds of billions of dollars.
-The demand for AI-inference will only grow — and Gonka is positioned as the infrastructure for this demand.
+Demand for AI inference will only grow — and Gonka is positioned as the infrastructure for this demand.

-- Unique technology: Gonka is the only network where PoW = real AI inference.
-Each computation simultaneously serves the user and validates a block.
+- Unique Technology: Gonka is the only network where PoW = real AI inference.
+Every calculation simultaneously serves the user and confirms the block.
 Unlike Bitcoin (empty hashes) or Ethereum (PoS without useful work), Gonka does not waste energy.

-- Audit and open source: Smart contracts verified by CertiK — a leading Web3 auditing company.
+- Audit and open source: Smart contracts are verified by CertiK — a leading Web3 audit company.
 The source code is open on GitHub.

-- Government integrations: Uzbekistan is considering connecting state data centers.
-Bhutan is the third state-miner in the world.
-When governments show interest — that's another level of legitimization.
+- Government integrations: Uzbekistan is considering connecting government data centers.
+Bhutan is the third state miner in the world.
+When governments show interest — that is another level of legitimation.

 Risks

-Now — a frank breakdown of risks.
-Each point is real and should be considered when making a decision:
+Now, an honest breakdown of the risks.
+Every point is real and must be considered before making a decision:

-- No CEX listing: GNK is not yet traded on major centralized exchanges (CEX) — Binance, Coinbase, Kraken.
-Liquidity is limited to SafeTrade and HEX OTC platforms.
-The current price is around $0.54—0.68, but with low liquidity, sharp fluctuations in both directions are possible.
+- No CEX listing: GNK is not yet traded on major centralized exchanges (CEX) such as Binance, Coinbase, or Kraken.
+Liquidity is limited to the SafeTrade and HEX OTC platforms.
+The current price is around $0.50—$0.60, but with low liquidity, sharp fluctuations in both directions are possible.
 Selling a large volume at market price can be difficult.
-TGE and CEX listings are on the roadmap, but no exact date has been announced.
+TGE and CEX listings are in the roadmap, but no exact date has been announced.

-- Young network: Mainnet launched in August 2025 — the network is less than a year old.
-Technical failures, downtimes, and vulnerability discoveries are possible.
-CertiK's audit reduces this risk but does not eliminate it completely — no audit guarantees 100% security.
+- Young network: The mainnet launched in August 2025, so the network is less than a year old.
+Technical glitches, downtime, and the discovery of vulnerabilities are possible.
+A CertiK audit reduces this risk but does not eliminate it entirely—no audit guarantees 100% security.

-- Competition: The decentralized computing market is growing, and there are many competitors — Render ($5B+ market cap), Akash, io.net, Bittensor (126 subnets, but 60% of rewards go to stakers).
-Plus centralized giants: OpenAI, Google, Anthropic — with billions for R&D and a loyal developer base.
+- Competition: The decentralized computing market is growing, and there are many competitors: Render ($5B+ market cap), Akash, io.net, and Bittensor (126 subnets, but 60% of rewards go to stakers).
+Plus centralized giants: OpenAI, Google, Anthropic—with billions in R&D and a loyal developer base.

-- Regulatory risks: Cryptocurrencies and DePIN projects may fall under stricter legislation.
-The SEC in the US, MiCA in Europe — the regulatory environment is changing rapidly.
+- Regulatory risks: Cryptocurrencies and DePIN projects may face stricter legislation.
+The SEC in the US, MiCA in Europe—the regulatory environment is changing rapidly.
 The theoretical classification of GNK as a security could limit trading.

-- Technical requirements: inferenced CLI requires AVX — a set of instructions not supported by all CPUs.
-A GPU with 40GB+ VRAM (H100, H200, A100) is needed.
-The weights of the Qwen3-235B model occupy ~640GB in total.
-The entry barrier for self-hosting is high.
+- Technical requirements: The inferenced CLI requires AVX, an instruction set not supported by all CPUs.
+A GPU with 40GB+ VRAM (H100, H200, A100) is required.
+The model weights for Kimi K2.6 total ~640GB.
+The barrier to entry for self-hosting is high.

-- Dependence on one model: The network primarily serves Qwen3-235B.
-If a significantly better alternative emerges — a large-scale migration of weights and node configuration will be required.
+- Dependency on a single model: The network primarily serves Kimi K2.6.
+If a significantly better alternative appears, a massive migration of weights and node configurations will be required.

-- Volatility: Like any crypto-asset, GNK is subject to significant fluctuations.
-The price can increase tens of times — or fall by 90%+.
-The crypto market is cyclical: bull phases are replaced by bear phases that last for years.
+- Volatility: Like any crypto asset, GNK is subject to significant fluctuations.
+The price could rise tenfold—or it could drop by 90%+.
+The crypto market is cyclical: bull phases are followed by bear phases that can last for years.

 Competitors

-The competitive landscape of decentralized computing is diverse, but most projects address different tasks:
+The competitive landscape of decentralized computing is diverse, but most projects solve different tasks:

-- Render Network ($5B+ market cap): specializes in 3D rendering and VFX — serves Blender, Cinema4D, OctaneRender.
+- Render Network ($5B+ market cap): specializes in 3D rendering and VFX — services Blender, Cinema4D, OctaneRender.
 This is a different market: Render does not process AI requests and does not offer an OpenAI-compatible API.
-Competition with Gonka is minimal, although both projects compete for GPU owners' attention.
+Competition with Gonka is minimal, although both projects compete for the attention of GPU owners.

-- Akash Network: a general-purpose decentralized cloud.
+- Akash Network: general-purpose decentralized cloud.
 You rent containers for any task — web servers, databases, ML training.
 Akash does not specialize in AI inference and does not have built-in consensus for verifying computations.
-It's "AWS for crypto," not an AI network.
+It is "AWS for crypto," not an AI network.

-- io.net: a GPU aggregator, a marketplace for computing power. io.net is an intermediary: it connects GPU owners and renters, but does not perform AI inference itself.
-No inherent consensus, no verification of results.
+- io.net: GPU aggregator, marketplace for computing power. io.net is an intermediary: it connects GPU owners and renters but does not perform AI inference itself.
+No native consensus, no result verification.

-- Bittensor: 126 subnets for various AI tasks.
-An interesting project, but 60% of rewards go to stakers (not compute providers), and the architecture is focused on a marketplace of models, rather than an inference infrastructure.
+- Bittensor: 126 subnets for different AI tasks.
+An interesting project, but 60% of rewards go to stakers (not compute providers), and the architecture is focused on a model marketplace, not on inference infrastructure.

-Gonka's main competitive advantage is PoW 2.0, where blockchain consensus and useful work are inseparable.
-None of the listed projects have implemented a similar architecture.
+The main competitive advantage of Gonka is PoW 2.0, where blockchain consensus and useful work are inseparable.
+None of the listed projects have implemented such an architecture.

 Who Gonka Is For

 Gonka is not for everyone.
-Here are investor profiles that the project might suit:
+Here are the investor profiles for whom the project might be suitable:

-- Long-term investor in AI infrastructure: a horizon of 1-2 years, belief in the growth of the AI computing market, readiness to weather downturns.
-You view GNK as exposure to the DePIN + AI market, not as a quick speculative trade.
+- Long-term investor in AI infrastructure: a horizon of 1-2 years or more, belief in the growth of the AI computing market, readiness to weather downturns.
+You view GNK as an exposure to the DePIN + AI market, not as a quick speculative trade.

-- Experienced crypto investor: you understand market cyclicality, know the difference between CEX and DEX, are ready to work with limited liquidity on SafeTrade/HEX OTC.
+- Experienced crypto investor: you understand market cyclicality, know the difference between CEX and DEX, and are prepared to work with the limited liquidity of SafeTrade/HEX OTC.
 For you, an early project is an opportunity, not a problem.

-- Technical miner: you have a GPU or a budget for renting one.
-You are willing to delve into the inferenced CLI, Docker, and node setup.
-Your income is directly in GNK, without intermediaries.
+- Technical miner: you have a GPU or a budget to rent one.
+You are willing to delve into inferenced CLI, Docker, and node configuration.
+Your income is in GNK directly, without intermediaries.

-- Pool participant: minimum entry from $100 (Gonka.Top) or $30 (Mingles CloudMine).
-You delegate the technical part to the operator and receive a share in the mined GNK.
+- Pool participant: minimum entry from $1 (Ancapex), $100 (Gonka.Top) or a contract by "weight" from 50 (CloudMine, Mingles).
+You delegate the technical part to the operator and receive a share of the mined GNK.

-Who Gonka is not suitable for: those who are looking for "guaranteed income," are not ready for volatility, are investing their last money, or are hoping for instant profit.
-GNK can grow tenfold — or it can depreciate.
-This is the reality of any early crypto-asset.
+Who Gonka is not suitable for: those who are looking for "guaranteed returns," are not prepared for volatility, are investing their last money, or are expecting instant profits.
+GNK can grow tenfold — or it can lose value.
+This is the reality of any early-stage crypto-asset.

-Cautionary rules: invest only free funds that you are willing to lose.
-Diversify — do not keep your entire portfolio in one token.
+Cautionary rules: invest only discretionary funds that you are prepared to lose.
+Diversify — do not hold your entire portfolio in one token.
 Verify information from multiple sources.
-Nothing on this website constitutes financial advice — it is an informational resource for independent decision-making.
+Nothing on this website is financial advice — it is an informational resource for making independent decisions.

 Gonka is a promising project with $80M in investments from tier-1 funds, unique PoW 2.0 technology, and a working network (~4,648 GPUs).
 But the risks are real: no CEX listing, young network (less than a year), serious competition (Render, Akash, io.net + centralized giants), regulatory uncertainty.
 Suitable for those ready for a long-term investment with full acceptance of risks and understanding that past performance does not guarantee future results.